nomdal/understandingcodeql/README.md

 1. ql query file, representing the actual executable query
 2. qhelp file, which contains detailed information about the purpose and use of that query

-NOTE: there are also .qll files, which represent query libraries, are are found higher up in the directory
+NOTE: there are also .qll files, which represent query libraries and are found higher up in the directory, providing logic to be called by the ql files

 For this example, let's look at the ```StoredXSS.ql``` file, which is our query written in QL to run against the CodeQL database we generated in Step 1 and check for this particular vulnerability.